oci-landing-zones/terraform-oci-modules-iam/identity-domains/README.md

   - **default_defined_tags**: (Optional) defined tags to apply to all resources, unless overriden by *defined_tags* attribute within each resource.
   - **default_freeform_tags**: (Optional) freeform tags to apply to all resources, unless overriden by *freeform_tags* attribute within each resource.
   - **dynamic_groups**: (Optional) the map of objects that defines dynamic groups, where each object corresponds to a dynamic group resource.
-    - **identity_domain_id**: (Optional) The identity domain for the group.
-This attribute is overloaded: it can be either an existing identity domain OCID (if provisioning the group/dynamic group in an existing identity domain) or the identity domain reference (key) in identity_domains map.
+    - **identity_domain_id**: (Optional) The identity domain for the dynamic group.
+This attribute is overloaded: it can be either an existing identity domain OCID (if provisioning the dynamic group in an existing identity domain) or the identity domain reference (key) in identity_domains map.
     - **name**:  (Required) The display name of the dynamic group.
     - **description**: (Optional) The description of the dynamic group.
     - **matching_rule**: (Required)  An expression that defines the principals assigned to the dynamic group resource.